Brucellosis: History

 The lab in which Sir Themistocles Zammit and the Mediterranean Fever Commission carried out research about brucellosis from 1904 to 1906 is located within the Castellania in Valletta, Malta.

 Brucellosis first came to the attention of British medical officers in the 1850s in Malta during the Crimean War, and was referred to as Malta Fever.
 Jeffery Allen Marston (1831–1911) described his case of the disease in 1861.
 The causal relationship between organism and disease was first established in 1887 by David Bruce.
 Bruce considered the agent spherical and classified it as a coccus.

 In 1897, Danish veterinarian Bernhard Bang isolated a bacillus as the agent of heightened spontaneous abortion in cows, and the name "Bang's disease" was assigned to this condition.
 Bang considered the organism rod-shaped and classified it as a bacillus.
 At the time, no one knew that this bacillus had anything to do with the causative agent of Malta fever.

 Maltese scientist and archaeologist Themistocles Zammit identified unpasteurized goat milk as the major etiologic factor of undulant fever in June 1905.
+In 1907 a report by Bruce, after three years' work by a government commission, showed that goats' milk from Malta was indeed the source of the disease.